-Do you think you’ve got what it takes to win WexShorts?
-Submit your entry before August 1st 2018 by filling out the submission form at the bottom of this page; including a link to a film that you’ve created.
+If you think you’ve got what it takes to win WexShorts, submit your entry before December 1st 2018.
+Entries must be submitted by clicking on the desired category (below) and filling out the submission form.
+This must include a link to the film that you want to enter.

-There’s no limit to the number of films you can enter, but each film must be no more than four minutes in length, related to the theme of identity and you must be a UK resident to enter.
-We know that filmmaking is often a collaborative process, so if you’d like to enter a group project, nominate one person to submit your film (they must be a UK resident).
+There’s no limit to the number of films you can enter, so you’re free to enter both categories.
+But, each film must have been shot and edited in 2018, and have a running time of four minutes or shorter to be eligible for entry.
+You must be a UK resident to enter.
+We know that filmmaking is often a collaborative effort, so if you’d like to enter a group project, nominate one person to submit your film (they must be a UK resident).

 The judging process

-It doesn’t matter whether you’re shooting on an entry-level DSLR or a high-end cinema camera; we’re looking for films that display the following:
+It doesn’t matter whether you’re shooting on an entry-level DSLR or a high-end cinema camera – we’re judging the films on the following criteria...